The Best Places To Visit In Colorado

 *Submitted by Ellie Ewert, Ellie’s Travel Tips

-Sitting almost 10,000 feet above sea level, Breckenridge is one of the best places to visit in Colorado.
+Sitting almost 10,000 feet above sea level, Breckenridge is one of the most beautiful places to visit in Colorado.
 This beautiful city welcomes over 300 inches of snow every year—the ultimate skier’s paradise!

 Breckenridge has the ability to make every tourist feel like a local, no matter how long they spend exploring the town.
 There are plenty of activities to try out, which include skiing, fat biking, rock climbing, paddling boarding, and whitewater rafting.